-Stopping a RUNNING job can result in corrupted or semi-masked data.
+Stopping a RUNNING job will result in semi-masked data and terminate all subsequent transactions related to this job execution.
+Any dropped indexes, constraints, or triggers will not be recreated..
 Stopping a QUEUED job will have no impact on the data source since the execution of the job has not yet begun.
-If email notifications are enabled, stopping a QUEUED job will send an email to the user who created the job indicating that it has been cancelled by the user who stopped the job.
+If email notifications are enabled, stopping a QUEUED job will send an email to the user who created the job indicating that it has been canceled by the user who stopped the job.